fangjunzhou/TOKMAK-UI-Stack/README.md

 Using this system, developers can quickly construct an UI stack, and organize multiple layers in the scene by the stack.

 On top of that, each layer in the stack (UI Panel) can response to the stack operation.
-Base on this feature, developers can keep the logic code running in the background, in order to implement complicated UI logic development.
+Base on this feature, developers can keep the logic code running in the background, in order to implement complicated UI logic.

 For example, in the following demo, a respawn panel and HUD panel is shown in the battle panel.
 Outside the battle panel, there's also a settings panel.
-Without using TOKMAK UI Stack, a large consumption of logic are needed to keep track of the panel state and animation state.
+Without using TOKMAK UI Stack, a large consumption of code are needed to keep track of the panel state and animation state.
 However, TOKMAK UI Stack enables you to organize the logic nice and safe in just 5 minutes.

 I will introduce the terms and usage latter in the README

 ![ui_stack_system_demo_2](https://user-images.githubusercontent.com/79500078/124217026-0a215c80-db2a-11eb-96eb-3737400fa477.gif)

-# 下载
+# Downloads

-## 依赖项
+## Dependencies

-在使用本框架之前，您需要安装本项目的依赖包，包括：
+Before using this package, you need to install the dependencies for the project, including:
 `com.dbrizov.naughtyattributes`
 `com.serializabledictionary`
 `net.wraithavengames.unityinterfacesupport`
 `com.unity.inputsystem`

-您可以直接将以下内容复制到项目包文件管理器的`manifest.json`中以快速导入所有依赖项
+You can copy and paste the following content into your package manifest.json file to quickly import the required dependencies:

 ```
 "com.dbrizov.naughtyattributes": "https://github.com/dbrizov/NaughtyAttributes.git#upm",